RostislavDublin/BetPawa/README.md

 When tested on local Docker Host, the memory was constrained by 3Gb;

-The following performance was reached:
+The following performance was reached on both dockerized and not-dockerised environments with the reference workload "1000 users * 1 thread-per-user * round-per-thread" and 16 executor threads:
-- On the "cold" (just started) Server with the L2 cache not yet populated (with any operation needed to lift the data from the MySql DB) the performance was between
+- On the "cold" (just started) Server with the L2 cache not yet populated (with any operation needed to lift the data from the MySql DB) the performance was between 250 and 350 operations/second
+- On the "warmed" Server with the L2 cache populated the performance was between 250 and 500 operations/second
+- On some other specific workloads the performance was up to 750 operations/second

 ## Limitations of the current version
 - The Integer data type is used even for money representation (just for speed and simplicity of prototyping and